 Be good to your body – make your own shamrock shake

 If you are jonesing for a green, sweet-treat and care about your health, please stay away from McDonald’s and create your own Shamrock Shake.
-Here are three healthier alternatives:
+Here are three healthy alternatives:

-- Traditional homemade shamrock shake recipe by Bamboo Core Fitness
+- Traditional homemade shamrock shake recipe by me, Jen/Bamboo Core Fitness

 Continue reading to learn more about each recipe.

 If you are craving a more traditional homemade Shamrock Shake with ice cream and CAN tolerate dairy, visit my “Homemade Shamrock Shake” article for a perfect go-to milkshake recipe.

-If you are dairy-free, as many of my readers are, and want a version with less sugar than a traditional shamrock shake recipe, this recipe by The Healthy Beast may be a good choice.
-It is paleo and dairy-free and uses five-six main ingredients.
-It has a total of seven ingredients, which is quite different than 33.
+If you are dairy-free, as many of my readers are, and want a shamrock shake version with less sugar than a traditional shamrock shake recipe, this recipe by The Healthy Beast may be a good choice.
+It is paleo and dairy-free and uses five to six main ingredients.

 The main ingredients of the homemade shake include: